Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • CT or MRI;

-There are no specific treatment programs for pulmonary emphysema, and the ones carried out do not differ significantly from those recommended in the group of patients with chronic obstructive respiratory diseases.
+There are no specific treatment programs for pulmonary emphysema, and those carried out do not differ significantly from those recommended in the group of patients with chronic obstructive respiratory diseases.

-In the treatment program of patients with emphysema, the first place should be given to general measures that improve the quality of life of patients.
+In the treatment program for patients with pulmonary emphysema, the first place should be given to general events, increasing the quality of life of patients.

-Treatment of pulmonary emphysema pursues the following tasks:
+Treatment of pulmonary emphysema has the following objectives:

 • elimination of the main symptoms of the disease;